-Reproduced by permission of Ordnance Survey on behalf of HMSO.
-(C) Crown Copyright and database right 2011.
+iced by permission of Ordnance Survey on behalf of HMSO.
+(C) Crown Copyright and e right 2011.
 All rights reserved.
 Ordnance Survey license number 100023381.

-Reproduced by permission of Ordnance Survey on behalf of HMSO.
-(C) Crown Copyright and database right 2011.
+Peprodice dby peim its ion of Ordnance Strueyon be half of HMSO.
+(C) Crown Copyright and database right 2013.
 All rights reserved.
-Ordnance Survey license number 100023381.
+Ordnance Struey Licence himber 100023381.

-SUITABILITY AND DELIVERABILITY OF SITE Topic Assessment Score Location The site is located to the south-west of East Saltoun.
-It is outside the existing settlement boundary but is well related to it, having existing development on two sides.
-Accessibility The site is within 400m of bus stops.
-Bus stops on Main Street are roughly 200m from the site with limited services to Haddington, Gifford and Tranent.
-These services may not provide a viable option for commuting.
-The site is not within 800m of a train station and local facilities in East Saltoun.
-There is a limited range of facilities in East Saltoun, within 1600m of the site.
-Exposure Existing development to the north will provide some shelter from northerly winds, however the site's north facing topography means it is still fairly exposed.
+SUITABILITY AND DELIVERABILITY OF SITE Торіс Assessment Score Location The site is outwith the settlement boundary of Humbie but is reasonably well related to it.
+Accessibility The site is within 400m of the bus stop in Humbie, however there is currently no service at this stop.
+There is no rail station within 800m.
+There is a limited range of services and facilities within 1600m, including small shop and post office, primary school, and church.
+Exposure The site benefits from little shelter from northerly winds.
 Aspect The site faces north.
 Suitability for The site is physically suitable for the proposed use.
-Adjacent land Proposed Use uses are residential and agricultural.
-Fit with local/ The site is outwith the East Lothian SDA as identified within SESplan strategic policy and outwith a main settlement, but adjacent to a smaller settlement objectives and with a moderate range of facilities.
-Its development would not align direction well with strategic and local policy objectives including meeting housing need in the most sustainable locations that minimise the need to travel.
-Physical Access could be taken via West Crescent.
-The junction at the infrastructure bottom of West Crescent has substandard visibility due to the road capacity alignment and hedging within private ownership.
-ELC Transportation therefore recommends this site is not developed due to road safety constraints.
-The site is served by Hopes Water Treatment Works and East Saltoun Septic Tank.
-Hopes WTW has available capacity, and Saltoun septic tank has limited capacity.
-Service infrastructure capacity The site is within the East Saltoun Primary School catchment which has very limited capacity and cannot expand.
+There may be Proposed Use potential conflict issues due to the proximity of proposed housing to a working steading.
+Mitigation measures may be required.
+Fit with local/ The site is outwith the East Lothian SDA as identified within SESplan strategic policy and outwith a main settlement.
+Its development would not align objectives and well with strategic and local policy objectives including meeting direction housing need and demand in the most sustainable locations that minimise the need to travel.
+For assessment against other more detailed policy objectives see 'Potential Impacts of Development: SEA'.
+Physical Suitable access onto the local road network is achievable, however infrastructure the site is not currently accessible by any public transport.
+The site capacity is served by Rosebery Water Treatment Works and the Humbie Septic Tank.
+Rosebery WTW has available capacity, and Humbie septic tank has limited capacity.

+Service infrastructure capacity The site is within the Humbie Primary School catchment which has very limited capacity and cannot expand.
 At secondary level the site would be served by Ross High School which has no capacity, but may be able to expand.
-Deliverability/ Effectiveness The site may not be effective due to access/road safety constraints.
+Deliverability/ Effectiveness Development on the site would be subject to infrastructure constraints, including education capacity.